hekiller88/Android-Project/README.md

 ## Installation

 Since Android Studio will automatically generate lots of files.

 I only include the most import files which are located in `../app/src/main`.

-  These files included
+These files includes:
 - AndroidMainfest.xml
 - Java Files (modulo part)
 - Resouce File(picture, sounds, layout...)